-In reply to Secretary Scully's question regarding the cost for installing a MVMS, Vice Chair Beer felt that should be discussed with the full Harbor Commission.
+In reply to Secretary Scully's question regarding the cost how much the revenue charged by the City to the yacht club(s) would change for installing a MVMS, Vice Chair Beer felt commented that should be discussed with the full Harbor Commission.
 He acknowledged that currently the Municipal Code only allows one vessel to be on a mooring.
 If a mooring can house multiple vessels, the next reasonable step is to increase the mooring fees to reflect that.